 CoT measures the net long and short positions taken by both speculative and investment traders – the market sentiment, basically – and is published weekly by the US Commodity Futures Trading Commission.

 Following the CoT gives no precise points for entry or exit, but gives an idea of the mood on the market.
 To be specific, this method may be upgraded with methods of technical analysis and eventually turned into a potentially profitable long-term Forex system, that not only follows the trend, but also catches the swings.

 There are many profitable Forex trading systems.
-Detemining which one is the most profitable is impossible, as it really depends on individual preferences.
+Determining which one is the most profitable is impossible as it really depends on individual preferences.

 How profitable a Forex system is depends on a variety of factors, starting with the trader and ending with the market.
 Trending strategies perform poorly in ranging markets, long-term strategies fail on short time frames.
 Aggressive traders can't afford to wait for a month, while careful traders are unwilling to risk their money in day trading.

 Using various tools, a traders is free to create his own strategy or customise an existing one, or both, having several strategies ready to be applied at his whim.
 Either way a deep understanding of how a strategy works is always required as well as the discipline to follow it.